- [Privacy notices](https://www.t-mobile.com/privacy-center/privacy-notices)

 Cybersecurity is the practice of protecting systems, networks, programs, and technologies from digital attacks.
 At T-Mobile, we work hard to keep your information safe with state-of-the-art cybersecurity technology, rigorous monitoring and response operations, and strict compliance to global industry standards.

 Like any corporation, T-Mobile isn’t immune to criminal attacks.
 As the privacy and security landscape rapidly shifts, standards are continually evolving.
-We’re committed to meeting those standards and being transparent about them.
-You deserve to know how your data is used, how you can control it, and what we’re doing to protect it.
+We’re committed to meeting those standards and transparently sharing results.
+You deserve to know what we’re doing to protect your data.

 There are simple steps you can take to help protect yourself online—whether in your T‑Mobile account or other accounts.
 One of the best ways is to remain vigilant and monitor your online accounts, bank statements, and credit reports regularly for unauthorized activity.